pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 # Activation functions

-When you build your neural network, one of the choices you get to make is what activation function to use in the hidden layers.
+When you build your Neural Network, one of the choices you get to make is what activation function to use in the hidden layers.

 The sigmoid function goes within zero and one.
-An activation function that almost always works better than the sigmoid function is the tangent function or also called hyperbolic tangent function (Tanh):
+An activation function that almost always works better than the sigmoid function is the tangent function or also called **hyperbolic tangent function (Tanh)*:

 <p align="center">
 <img src="images/tangent.png" width="70%" height="70%">
 </p>

 It goes between 1 and - 1.
 The tanh function is almost always strictly superior.
-The one exception is for the output layer because if y is either 0 or 1, then it makes sense for y hat to be a number, the one to output that's between 0 and 1 rather than between minus 1 and 1.
+The **one exception** is for the output layer because if y is either 0 or 1, then it makes sense for y hat to be a number, the one to output that's between 0 and 1 rather than between minus 1 and 1.

 One of the downsides of both the sigmoid function and the tanh function is that if z is either very large or very small, then the gradient or the derivative or the slope of this function becomes very small.

-Another choice that is very popular in machine learning is what's called the rectify linear unit (ReLU).
+Another choice that is very popular in machine learning is what's called the **rectify linear unit (ReLU)**.
 So the value function looks like:

 <p align="center">
 <img src="images/relu.png" width="70%" height="70%">